ronmlgaw/5e-world-currency-rg4fvtt13/README.md

 ## Contributing

-If you run into anything unexpected or have an idea for a new feature, please [submit an issue](https://github.com/cstby/foundryvtt-world-currency-5e/issues).
+If you run into anything unexpected or have an idea for a new feature, please [submit an issue](https://github.com/ronmlgaw/5e-world-currency-rg4fvtt13/issues).
 Merge requests are more than welcome.

 ## Acknowledgements

-[cstby](https://github.com/cstby) for the Original World Currency 5e module
+[cstby](https://github.com/cstby) for the Original World Currency 5e module. [cAPKck](https://github.com/cAPKck) for the more recent fork with some worthy, more recent commits related to FVtt v12

 ## License